vegaprotocol/specs/user-interface/9001-DATA-data_display.md

 ## Size

-> aka contracts, volume, amount.
+> aka contracts, volume, amount, quantities.

 This is set per-market and represent the number of contracts that are being brought or sold.